gbv/paia/paia.md

 	* `dc:date` (or a more specific subproperty) for `fee.date`
 	* `schema:price` and `schema:priceCurrency` for `fee.amount`
 	* `dc:description` for `fee.about`
-	* Maybe `schema:itemOffered` to connect to a document service, which is connected to item and edition --- but the fee could also be equal to the document service (?)
+	* Maybe `schema:itemOffered` to connect to a document or document service (item and/or edition).

 ------